sakasikai/blm-mll/source/InstallationGuide.md

 ## Download stand-alone package

-clone the reposity using Git or checkout with SVN.
+clone the repository using Git or checkout with SVN.

 ```bash
 git clone https://github.com/tonqletSpace/BioSeq-BLM-mllearn